ankarion/blog/content/postgresql/jsonb.md

 <div id="definition_table"></div>

-But don't be fooled by this table.
+But don't be fooled by this data.
 Jsonb is much more complex then json.
+[Here][jsonb] you can find full definition of jsonb.

 # Usage
-Long story short, I will suggest using jsonb in a case when your tables are too sparse.
+Long story short, I will suggest using jsonb in case when your tables are too sparse.
 The following chapter will explain this.

 ## Project
-I would like to start explanations with description of the project I used to work with.

 Let's imagine that we have a beautiful project with data in [3NF][3NF], everything works fine and fast.
-Let's look at our beautiful table of users:
+Let's look at our beautiful table of **users**:

 <script type="text/javascript">
       google.charts.load('current', {'packages':['table']});